MunGell/awesome-for-beginners/README.md

 - [httpexpect](https://github.com/gavv/httpexpect/labels/help%20wanted) _(label: help wanted)_ <br> End-to-end HTTP and REST API testing for Go.
 - [Killgrave](https://github.com/friendsofgo/killgrave/labels/good%20first%20issue) _(label: good first issue)_ <br> Simple way to generate mock servers in Go.
 - [lxd](https://github.com/lxc/lxd/labels/easy) _(label: easy)_ <br> System container and virtual machine manager.
+- [Prometheus](https://github.com/prometheus/prometheus/issues?q=is%3Aissue+is%3Aopen+label%3A%22low+hanging+fruit%22) _(label: low hanging fruit)_ <br> Prometheus, a Cloud Native Computing Foundation project, is a systems and service monitoring system.
+It collects metrics from configured targets at given intervals, evaluates rule expressions, displays the results, and can trigger alerts when specified conditions are observed.
+- [Thanos](https://github.com/thanos-io/thanos/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) _(label: good first issue)_ <br> Thanos is a set of components that can be composed into a highly available metric system with unlimited storage capacity, which can be added seamlessly on top of existing Prometheus deployments.

 ## Java